Texas One-Day Fishing License: Cost, Rules & Where to Buy

 one day fishing permit regulations

-A single-day fishing permit lets you legally fish Texas public waters for one calendar day without buying a full-year license, with residents paying $11 and nonresidents $16.
+A one-day permit lets you legally fish Texas public waters for one calendar day without buying a full-year license.
+Residents pay $11; non-residents pay $16.

-Enforcement treats the one-day permit the same as a full license for compliance checks, so you should be prepared to show it and follow posted and statutory rules.
+Enforcement officers treat the one-day permit the same as a full annual license during compliance checks.
+Be prepared to show it and follow all posted and statutory rules.

 Exemptions and Special Cases for Single-Day Fishing